 Especially this last, somewhat uncanny sentence describes in a very precise way the impression evoked by the brief codas in Unsuk Chin’s piano etudes.
 Clockwork that doesn’t simply stop but is somehow worked into consciousness, as if something alive and floundering were being dunked in thick milk.
 You can hardly believe that such complexity can be so quickly folded up and delivered to stillness.

 My favorite etude is the sixth, “Grains.”
 Rapidly repeated individual notes keep ringing through the piece like alarm bells.
 In between there are rising and falling eruptions of notes.
 In my head I call them Schwälle, even though this word, which means “torrents,” doesn’t look like correct German.
-In any case, these torrents hang from the frequently repeated G sharps as if from a taut clothesline; each brief outburst ultimately has to submit and shrink again to the size of the individual note.
+In any case, these torrents hang from the frequently repeated G sharp as if from a taut clothesline; each brief outburst ultimately has to submit and shrink again to the size of the individual note.
 Incidentally, the title alludes to a technique known as “granular synthesis” with which sounds can be electronically produced.
 I tried to read about it and even watched a YouTube tutorial on it, but I didn’t entirely understand it.
-So I will simply continue using my ear, and with time my brain will perhaps grasp on its own what granular synthesis is and how it inspired the six extraordinary etudes composed thus far.
+So I will simply continue using my ear, and with time my brain will perhaps grasp on its own what granular synthesis is and how it inspired this extraordinary conclusion to the six etudes composed thus far.

 Translated from the German by Ross Benjamin